The underlying space tree

 .flow(spread({ by: "lake", dir: "x" }), stack({ by: "species", dir: "y" }))

-.mark(rect({ h: "count", fill: "species" }));Each rect starts with a data-driven height and no data-driven y position: [UNDEFINED, SIZE(Monotonic.linear(count, 0))].
+.mark(rect({ h: "count", fill: "species" }));Each rect starts with a data-driven height and no data-driven y position: [UNDEFINED, SIZE(Monotonic.linear(count, 0))] — a magnitude anchored at origin 0.

 The horizontal spread separates lakes.
 Its children are now stacks with [UNDEFINED on x, POSITION([0, total]) on y].
-Stack direction (x): no children are SIZE, but they're named (the "by" key produces lake keys) → ORDINAL(["Lake A", ..., "Lake F"]).
-Alignment direction (y): all children are POSITION → POSITION(unionAll([0, total_i])) = POSITION([0, max_total]).
+Stack direction (x): no children are continuous, but they're named (the "by" key produces lake keys) → ORDINAL(["Lake A", ..., "Lake F"]).
+Alignment direction (y): all children are anchored continuous → POSITION(unionAll([0, total_i])) = POSITION([0, max_total]).

 So the root underlying space is [ORDINAL(lakes), POSITION([0, max_total])].
 The y-axis renders quantitative ticks (POSITION); the x-axis renders ordinal labels at laid-out positions (ORDINAL); both follow from the tree, with no special "bar chart" rule.